ajusa/lit/README.md

 # lit 🔥

-a ridiculously minimalistic css framework.
+a ridiculously small css framework.

 I challenged myself to see how small I could go, but preserve everything Skeleton, Milligram, and other micro frameworks have to offer.